 National Gallery Access Policy

-The Gallery's aim is to make physical access to the collection as easy as possible for all; to enable everyone to enjoy and study the collection in as many ways as possible and to ensure access to information and scholarship about the collection.
+The Gallery's aim is to make physical access to the collection as easy as possible for all; to enable everyone to enjoy and study the collection in as many ways as possible and to ensure access to information and scholarship about the collection and the work of the gallery.

 As a service provider and equal opportunities employer, the Gallery complies with the Equalities Act 2010.
 The Gallery has an in-house Access working group, responsible for improving equality in all aspects of the Gallery’s services and ensuring we meet legal requirements and regulations.